dgrahn/phd_prereqs_bak/README.md

 ## TODO
 * Identify failure conditions for successful training.
 They should be fully learnable problems as there is zero noise.
-* Double check Task 2, Model 3 metrics
+* Try training CodeBERT with no frozen weights (running on fry now)
-* Try training CodeBERT with no frozen weights
+* Simplify code

 ## Results